 Medical outbound Tourism

 Why do Chinese people look for medical treatment abroad?
-Well first reason is value for money.
+Well, the first reason is value for money.
 According to a survey undertook by Ipsos on Medical Tourism in 24 countries, 7 out of 10 Chinese people among the respondents stated they would search for overseas medical treatments.

 The United States